 Some of the art in the game in the game is admittedly quite pretty, even if generic in style.
 Visuals and (mild) fanservice are definitely the main selling points here

 Is there any aspect of VN that wasn’t monetized here yet?
 Oh yes, romance!
-In every season, you have two possible love interests – every choice in the game will give you affection points with one of them, often in a cryptic, hard-to-predict ways.
+In every season, you have two possible love interests – every choice in the game will give you affection points with one of them, often in cryptic, hard-to-predict ways.
 If you reach high enough affection with one of the girls you can unlock a special season-epilogue chapter connected to her.
 Don’t worry though, if you messed up with your choices, you can always boost you affection meter with real money!
 How sweet of the dev team to give us that option.
 I should also mention higher-quality CGs, that can be unlocked by buying premium gear.
 To be honest, the diligence of the developers in making every possible element of their game into a money-making scheme is absolutely stunning.

 But, is there actually any content hidden beneath this scam?
 To some extent, yes.
 While the plot is a pretty standard high-school comedy with ninja themes, it has its amusing moments and rare pieces of good writing.
 The protagonist, definitely inspired to some extent by Yuuji from the Grisaia series, also produces some interesting scenarios and funny interactions with his quasi-harem.
 Mostly though the game just relies on flashy visuals (with generic, but well-executed style) and significant amounts of all-ages fanservice to keep the reader entertained.
 It’s not horrible, but just as shallow and bland as you would expect.

 This game might seem a boring topic to write about, as soon as you get through the initial shock of its unrelenting greed and trashiness.
-However, there’s another, probably even more disturbing part of this story – Solmare produced close to 50 (!!!) otome romance VNs using the exact same business model.
+However, there’s another, probably even more disturbing part of this story – Solmare produced close to 50 (!!!) otome romance VNs, most of the time using the exact same business model.
 You can find all of them on the Google Play, along with dozens of similarly exploitative, shitty titles by other companies.
 It’s a part of a plague that we should expose and criticise at every opportunity – while it might now go away anytime soon, I would at least like to see that the scumbag policies of mobile game companies don’t go overlooked and unchallenged.
 The only proper conclusion I can give is to avoid this game at all costs and whenever possible, warn others against touching it and all other shameless scams disguised as VNs, that swarm the mobile storefronts.

 Final Score: 1,5/5